 The Information Speech

-In order for language to have information value, it must meet all three of the following criteria: it must be TRUE, it must be NEW to the audience, and it must be either interesting enough or relevant enough (or, preferably, both) to be MEMORABLE.
+In order for language to have information value, it must meet all three of the following criteria: it must be TRUE, it must be NEW to the audience, and it must be either interesting enough or relevant enough (or, preferably, both) to be GLUE.
 We'll talk about these criteria in more detail in class.

 To avoid plagiarism, you should be careful to cite the sources of your facts.
 The ins and outs of speech citation are explained here.
 Your speech should include a minimum of two citations of different types (book, newspaper, magazine, website, pamphlet/brochure, or interview you conducted yourself), but you may well need to use more than two.
 If there are fewer than two correct citations from two different types of source in your speech, the speech's quality grade will be lower than an A and you will lose the protection of the "70% cushion."
 In order to earn an A on this speech, one requirement (not the only one!) is that you must have at least two legitimate oral citations in your speech.

 The speech is worth a possible total of 30 points.
 Your grade will be based on the following three criteria:

 c.
 Presentation (10 points): Here, I'll be looking at such items as your rate, pitch, intensity and animation, your articulation and pronunciation.
 Is your volume appropriate?
 Are you speaking slowly and distinctly enough to be understood?
 Are there vocal disfluencies in your speech?
 Are you dressed for public speaking success?
 Where is your eye contact?
 Do your attitude, posture and movement, and use of gestures make it easier or harder for your audience to focus on the content of your presentation?
 Are you following the Do's and Don'ts presented in class and using the feedback given to you after your impromptu speech.

 You will receive one grade referred to as your "quality" grade which takes into account all three of the criteria discussed above.
 If your speech meets the time requirements for the assignment, this grade will also be your "official" grade, which is the grade which will be recorded in my grade book.
 If your speech is shorter than the minimum required time, your "quality" grade will be prorated against the percentage of the minimum time requirement you used.
-(In other words, if you speak for one minute, which is exactly half of the required two minutes, you will receive exactly half of your "quality" grade, and so on.)
+(In other words, if you speak for one minute, which is exactly half of the required minimum of two minutes, you will receive exactly half of your "quality" grade, and so on.)
 If you are still speaking at the end of three minutes, I will stop you and subtract 3 points (10% of the total value of the assignment) from your "quality" grade.
 For a more detailed explanation of the impact timing can have on your grade, see the Grading of Speeches handout.

 Return to CST 110 Homework.